timcoote/ColabBattery/README.md

 1/ checkout the repo into a local directory
-2/ run colab in a browser `https://colab.research.google.com` 3/ select the notebook from the checked out directory 4/ run it, and upload the `battery analysis.xlsx` data set 5/ modify the notebook as appropriate
+2/ run colab in a browser `https://colab.research.google.com` 3/ upload the notebook from the checked out directory 4/ run it, and upload the `battery analysis.xlsx` data set 5/ modify the notebook as appropriate
 6/ ensure that the changes are downloaded to the checked out local directory